Adamits/tech-frontiers/machine-learning/README.md

 You can also go ahead and download the course Pre-Module materials, including the code generated: [slides](0-Python1Hour.pptx); [notebook](PythonHour.ipynb).

 ## Schedule
+All times are given in MDT (Denver/Mountain Time)

 ### Day 1
 |               | Date  | Time| Content| Links |